 Biography at a Glance

-Bruce Klaw is a a tenured associate professor in the Department of Business Ethics and Legal Studies.
+Bruce Klaw is a tenured associate professor in the Department of Business Ethics and Legal Studies.
 He holds a JD from Harvard Law School and a BA from Binghamton University (State University of New York) in Philosophy, Politics and Law.
 He has been a member of the Daniels faculty since 2013.

 Klaw’s research lies at the crossroads of law, ethics and public policy.
 His primary area of scholarship examines issues of corruption, white-collar crime and corporate malfeasance.
 He also researches the relationship between government and business, pedagogical best practices, and the ethics and governance of algorithmic decision-making and artificial intelligence.

 Klaw’s work is published in numerous top journals, including the Harvard Journal on Legislation, the Journal of Business Ethics, the Berkeley Journal of International Law, the William and Mary Business Law Review, and the Journal of Legal Studies Education.
 He was the 2016 recipient of the Hoeber Memorial Award for Excellence in Research from the Academy of Legal Studies in Business.